traymondbiz/SENG300A2/README.md

 ### Mr. Client message Oct 17
 * You need to keep track of how much money has been entered in the machine, and how much of it has been used.
 If there isn't enough money for a pop, pressing a selection button shouldn't do anything.
 Otherwise, the pop should be vended and its cost should be subtracted from the total available

+### Mr. Client message Oct 18
+* This is a simple vending machine.
+There is one button representing each pop kind (more than one button can represent the same pop), which corresponds to exactly one pop rack.
+The hardware simulator is already set up that way, You do realize that you have to build on top of the existing hardware, right?
+You can use the standard configuration for now.
+The hardware will take care of many things already.
+Make sure you understand what it does and does not do on its own.
+If you write some simple code that instantiates a vending machine, you can use the debugger to see how it is hooked together.
+The documentation also explains this.
+The logic that you need to implement just deals with button presses and coin entries, dispensing the appropriate pop when appropriate and possible.
+All other aspects (change, display, signal lights, etc.) are for future extensions.
+You should implement JUnit test cases to unit test your logic.
+You should also implement system tests to test the hardware with the software installed.
+Yes, the test suite is a deliverable.